arnstran/CHKP-AWS_ASG/README.md

 - Tested with terraform version 0.11

 Run:
-put the files in a directory on your host (download or git clone) and fron that directory run:
+put the files in a directory on your host (download or git clone) and from that directory run:

 'terraform init'

 'terraform plan' (optional)

 'terrafrom apply'

 Known issues: